-Given the great pressure faced by agri-food systems as a result of climatic, demographic and economic changes in recent decades, one of the greatest challenges lies in ensuring food security for the population.
-At the local level, it is observed that intermediate and small cities are growing, incorporating rural areas into their food basins where family farmers develop their livelihoods, producing food, providing services and generating economic opportunities within agri-food systems.
+Given the significant pressure that agrifood systems face due to recent decades of climate, demographic, and economic changes, one of the greatest challenges lies in ensuring food security for the population.
+At the local level, intermediate and small cities are expanding, incorporating into their food catchment areas the rural zones where family farmers develop their livelihoods—producing food, providing services, and generating economic opportunities within agrifood systems.

-Family farming plays a key role in ensuring access to local, authentic, fresh, healthy and seasonal products in an efficient, timely, inclusive and sustainable way, however, marketing remains one of the main challenges faced by the sector.
-Given this, it is necessary to generate public policies that promote the participation of family agriculture in the food supply of the territories, both for urban and rural consumers, which allows strengthening the connection between producers and consumers, contributing to the creation of more sustainable and resilient food systems.
+Family farming plays a key role in ensuring access to local, authentic, fresh, healthy, and seasonal products in an efficient, timely, inclusive, and sustainable manner.
+However, commercialization remains one of the main challenges faced by the sector.
+In response, it is necessary to develop public policies that promote the participation of family farming in local food supply systems, serving both urban and rural consumers.
+This, in turn, helps strengthen the connection between producers and consumers, contributing to the creation of more sustainable and resilient food systems.

 External Links